cylin-cmlab/GCT-Prediction/README.md

 # Supplemental Material: Geographical Cellular Traffic (GCT) dataset

 This is the original data repository of Geographical Cellular Traffic.

+The dataset materials are provided in the following.

+## Acknowledge
+This work was supported in part by National Science and Technology Council, Taiwan, under Grant NSTC 111-2634- F-002-022 and by Qualcomm through a Taiwan University Research Collaboration Project.

 This prototypical dataset cooperated with [Chunghwa Telecom laboratories](https://www.chttl.com.tw/en/index.html)

-The dataset materials are provided in the following.
-The experimental code will be public in ./Model

 ## DEMO Playground
 https://cylin-cmlab.github.io/GCT-flow-demo